 The upcoming International Conference on Nutrition (ICN2) in Rome in November 2014 will keep nutrition security on the political agenda and focus on international cooperation following the MDGs.
-The post-2015 development agenda presents a real opportunity to make a difference in addressing undernutrition and Denmark and DANIDA could play a key leading role to influence discussions.
+The post-2015 development agenda presents a real opportunity to make a difference in addressing undernutrition and governments and donorss could play a key leading role to influence discussions by stressing the need to always use the term "food and nutrition security".